 The Internet of Things is the technical backbone of a smart city.
 It’s a network that consists of numerous sensors that collect vast amounts of data and wireless communications.
 The collected data is further analyzed to improve infrastructure, public services, and optimize resources.
 For instance, IoT technology gives us real-time information about the state of traffic or level of air pollution, and via connected devices lets us manage incidents remotely.

 IoT-enabled cities are not just about what is happening outside, it’s also about making buildings and homes more secure and comfortable.
-Smart buildings are packed with connected sensors that help monitor and adjust lighting levels, detect water leakage or gas emissions; smart homes are equipped with virtual assistants like Alexa and other connected devices accessible at just one tap on your smartphone.
+Smart buildings are packed with connected sensors that help monitor and adjust whole building energy management system from IoT powered smart lighting levels, smart HVAC systems, detect water leakage or gas emissions; smart homes are equipped with virtual assistants like Alexa and other connected devices accessible at just one tap on your smartphone.

 According to a Statista Research Department study, the total number of installed IoT-connected devices is currently 30.73 billion and is expected to reach 75.44 billion worldwide by 2025.
 If this trend progresses, the cities of the future will be full of interconnected electronic devices that generate massive amounts of data and provide real-time information to the public and municipalities.